swarad07/siteapikey/README.md

 * Argument 1 = FOOBAR12345 = Site API Key
 * Argument 2 = 17          = Node ID

+## Usage
+* Install the module.
+* Go to Site Information page and set a Site API Key.
+* Use the API Key as argument 1 to get JSON response for a node of type page.

 ## Response Codes

 ###Success